lukewestby/builtwithelm/README.md

 elmlang Slack if you'd like!

 -------
-Thanks to @driftyco for the github icon svg from ionicons!
+- Thanks to @driftyco for the github icon svg from ionicons!
+- Thanks to http://builtwithreact.io and @trek's http://beautifulopen.com for
+idea and design inspiration!